Solkaci/Solana-Raydium-Trading/readme.md

-# Raydium DEX Trading and Token Management with Solana-Py
+# Raydium DEX Trading and Token Management with Solana-Py:

 This repository provides a comprehensive guide and implementation for interacting with the Raydium DEX on the Solana blockchain using the Solana-py SDK.
 It includes scripts and utilities for trading SPL tokens, managing SOL and SPL token accounts, and optimizing your wallet space by reclaiming unused account fees.